torvalds/linux/Documentation/admin-guide/cgroup-v1/cpusets.rst

 The kernel cpuset patch provides the minimum essential kernel mechanisms required to efficiently implement such subsets.
-It leverages existing CPU and Memory Placement facilities in the Linux kernel to avoid any additional impact on the critical scheduler or memory allocator code.
+It leverages existing CPU and Memory Placement facilities in the GNU/Linux kernel to avoid any additional impact on the critical scheduler or memory allocator code.